Training & Events

 9th Advance Care Planning International Conference

-Earlybird registrations open to 30 June
+Earlybird registrations are available to 30 June

 This conference will focus on ‘Are we there yet?’ and aim to embrace these journeys by interweaving advance care planning best practices and research through cultural, personal, organisational, system, and societal lenses.
 Advance care planning is a crucial starting point in the journey towards person and family-centred care.